Kenneth E. Gruennert: Biography

 Born in Helenville, Wisconsin, on November 19, 1922, Gruennert attended Jefferson High School in nearby Jefferson.
 During high school he played football and was captain of the school's championship-winning team.
 At age 16, he enlisted in the Wisconsin Army National Guard from Helenville and served in the 32nd Infantry Division.

 The 32nd Division was federalized in 1940, and after the attack on Pearl Harbor the unit began training for combat.
 On December 24, 1942, Gruennert was fighting the Japanese in the Battle of Buna-Gona in New Guinea as a sergeant with Company L of the 127th Infantry Regiment.
 Near the village of Buna, he was second-in-command of a platoon tasked with advancing through Japanese positions to a beach 600 yd ahead.
 When they came upon a Japanese bunker, Gruennert single-handedly attacked and silenced the enemy soldiers' position.
 Although seriously wounded, he refused medical evacuation and successfully attacked a second bunker, but was killed by a sniper immediately after.
 For these actions, he was posthumously awarded the Medal of Honor ten months later, on October 11, 1943.

-Gruennert, aged 20 at his death, was buried at Evergreen Cemetery in his hometown of Helenville.